Profit Sharing Plan

 Help Grainger Meet Its Performance Targets & Contribute to Your Financial Goals

 The Profit Sharing Plan is a key feature of Grainger’s retirement benefits because it enables team members to share in the Company’s success and provides a valuable way to build up savings.

 It comes with a:

 Profit Sharing feature where Grainger shares profits with team members when you help the Company meet its business performance targets.

 Rest assured that operations continue as usual for your plan at Vanguard.
 For information regarding the global market volatility driven by COVID-19, please visit Vanguard’s

 market volatility page or

-sign up to attend a free webinar, available every Monday and Friday through May 29, 2020.
+sign up to attend a free webinar, available Mondays and Fridays.